NickChapman1988/SleepingDragonTerrain/README.md

  Changed font size to use 'vh' instead of absolute size so that text would scale better with screen size; this worked to make the font size more responsive for smaller devices, but made it too small for screens with greater width than height (i.e. desktops and any device in a landscape position).
 Finally changed to 4vmax to use the larger of vw or vh, which allowed a responsive one-line title size across all devices.

+ * Using Safari caused gallery images to stretch massively; after some reading, this appears to be a known Safari bug.

 ## Deployment
 ## Credits